Error: "Bad key file" or "Key file not found"

 Cause

-• One or more of the key files have been removed from the Shared Documents folder location: Windows: C:\Users\Public\Public Documents\Sage Software
+• Someone removed one or more key files from the Shared Documents folder at: Windows: C:\Users\Public\Public Documents\Sage Software

 • Some antivirus programs are interfering with Sage 50